B3N50N/TG-auto-collect/README.md

 # telegram-download-daemon

-A Telegram Daemon (not a bot) for forward ,collect, record automation [this was base on telegram-download-daemon project of alfem](https://github.com/alfem/telegram-download-daemon/issues/48).
+A Telegram Daemon (not a bot) for forward ,collect, record automation [this is based on telegram-download-daemon project of alfem](https://github.com/alfem/telegram-download-daemon/issues/48).

 If you have got an Internet connected computer or NAS and you want to automate file downloading from Telegram channels, this daemon is for you.